bluepika2/Extended-Kalman-Filter/README.md

 Let's discuss the three main steps for programming a Kalman filter:

 1. initializing Kalman filter variables
-2. predicting where our object is going to be after a time step \Delta{t}Δt
+2. predicting where our object is going to be after a time step Δt
 3. updating where our object is based on sensor measurements
 4. the prediction and update steps repeat themselves in a loop.